-• Network: A network is a one approach to break an XBRL-based financial filing into smaller pieces.
+- Network: A network is a one approach to break an XBRL-based financial filing into smaller pieces.
 There are two reasons why you might need to break a financial filing into pieces: because you want to or because you have to.
 Networks are not necessary for understanding information.
 However, the SEC Interactive Data Viewer and other rendering applications do use them, sometimes in different ways.
 Networks help to order or sequence reported information.
 In XBRL-based financial filings, networks have a number, a sort category, and a title.
-For example, "100001 - Statement - Balance Sheet".
-The number and the sort category help to articulate the flow of the financial filing.
+For example, "100001 Statement Balance Sheet".
+The number and the sort category help to articulate the flow of the financial filing. - Table: A table is used to combine facts which go together for some specific reason.
+Tables are comprised of axis and line items.
+The line items of a table share the axis defined within a table.
+There are two types of tables: explicit tables and implicit tables.
+An explicit table always has at least one explicit axis; it could have more than one.
+An explicit table always has one set of line items.